 ARL QC Bob Ellicott asks the Federal Court to prohibit News Limited from starting up a Super League competition anywhere in the world to prevent “inventive minds” from circumventing court orders by playing matches overseas.

-The Sunday Telegraph reveals that Ben Elias will stand for the Balmain board.
+The Sunday Telegraph reveals Ben Elias will stand for the Balmain board.
 Elias suggests the Tigers should scrap plans of a merger with Western Suburbs and form a “super club” with Sydney City and Souths.

 South Sydney president George Piggins vows not to watch another NRL match until the Rabbitohs are readmitted to the competition.